-Bachelor`s degree (180 ECTS) or equivalent qualification.
-An additional requirement is specialization in biological topics (i.e. biodiversity (zoology/botany), ecology, cell- and molecular biology, microbiology, physiology (animal/plant), biochemistry and bioinformatics) worth a minimum of 80 ECTS.
+Admission to the master’s program in Biology requires a bachelor’s degree (180 ECTS) or equivalent qualification, including a specialization in biological topics [i.e., biodiversity (zoology/botany), ecology, cell- and molecular biology, microbiology, physiology (animal/plant), biochemistry and bioinformatics] corresponding to a minimum of 80 ECTS.

-Applicants with a degree in Agricultural studies, Biomedical laboratory sciences ("Bioingeniør"), Bachelor of Pharmacy, Medicine or Dentistry does not fulfil the admission requirements.
+Applicants with a degree in Agricultural, Fisheries and Aquaculture studies, Biomedical laboratory sciences ("Bioingeniør"), or Bachelor of Pharmacy, Medicine or Dentistry do not fulfil the admission requirements.

 Applicants from Norway or Nordic countries:

-Online application is via Søknadsweb, study code 6001.
+Online application is via Søknadsweb, study codes:

 International appplicants/Applicants from outside the Nordic countries:

-Online application, study code 2004.
+Online application, study codes:

 Several teaching and assessment methods are employed, including lectures, seminars, laboratory work, computer lab and field courses.
 These will vary from course to course.